answersLogoWhite

 A Title Opinion is a legal document prepared by an attorney that assesses the status of a property’s title, identifying any potential issues or encumbrances based on a review of public records.
 In contrast, a Title Commitment is a preliminary report issued by a title insurance company that outlines the terms under which it would issue a title insurance policy, detailing exceptions and requirements.
 While both documents aim to clarify title status, the Title Opinion provides a legal analysis, whereas the Title Commitment focuses on insurance coverage.

-When does a title prelim report expire?
+What does a preliminary title report consist of?